sage-code/maj/verbs.md

 * vh favu mi daru la vora? = please give me the order
 * jo voru la hola ku keso! = I want the omelet with cheese
 * la vora se daru'be = the order was given

+## Verb transformation

+Verb can be used as noun by changing coda from "u" to {"a", "o"}.

+* joku = play / trick
+* joka = game / fool
+* joko = playful/ joking

+In next example "jok" is the verb root:

+* tu seru'be la joka de zu = He trick you;
+* jo seru'pa la tu joka    = I'm not your fool;
+* tu seru'ga joko          = you are joking;

+In next example "besa" and "besu" are used:

+* jo doru tu daru'mi una besa = I wish you give me a kiss
+* jo doru tu sh mh besu'be = I wish you had kissed me

+## O/U inversion

+In next example we use root word "luf" that means influenc:

+* lufa = influence
+* lufo = influenced
+* lofu = to influence (inversion)

+**example 1:**

+* jo lofu'be zu   = I have influenced him
+* tu seru'be lofu = You had been influenced

+Another good example of verb root is "gem" that means money.

+* gema = money
+* gemu = pay
+* gemo = payed

+**example 2:**

+* tu raku'be mi vuza   = you have broken my camera
+* tu hodu'ga una dota  = you are holding a dept
+* poi tu dovu sh gemu  = then you have to pay
+* la dota sonu'be gemo = the debt was payed

 **Read next about:** [adverbs](adverbs.md)